 With staff taking care of housekeeping, maintenance, laundry and meals, residents are free to pursue their interests and enjoy premium amenities.
 Residents may choose to join recreational activities, including social events, creative programs, exercise classes and entertainment, all designed to support their physical, social, emotional and cognitive health.
 Scheduled transportation is provided for errands, shopping or cultural excursions.

 Personalized service

 Amica provides professional, personalized care that respects every resident's unique preferences and routines.
-Team members provide assistance with each senior's choice of activities such as dressing, bathing, grooming, medication, mobility, meals and more.
+Team members assist with your choice of living activities, such as dressing, bathing, grooming, medication, mobility, feeding and more.

 Certified wellness staff